Impuls-Werbeagentur/impuls-lazy-loading-essentials/README.md

-# impuls-lazy-loading-essentials
-Lazy Loading Essentials Plugin.
-Used by most of the Impuls Themes and provides functionality for some of our Gutenberg Blocks
+# Impuls Lazy Loading Essentials

+Used by most of the Impuls Themes and provides functionality for some of our Gutenberg Blocks.

+This Plugin provides functions for smart Lazy Loading of images, iframe sources, you name it.